Where To Stay In Big Sky: Best Hotels, Cabins & Family-Friendly Lodges

 Stillwater Condo.
 Photo courtesy of VRBO.

 The Stillwater Condos in Big Sky’s Mountain Village can sometimes be a better price point.
-Though typically not as nice as the Shoshone, they share the same great location.
+Although they are not typically as nice as the Shoshone or other lodging found in Mountain Village, they share the same great location.

 Village Center Condos